OldManUmby/OSE.SRD.Wiki/7. Monsters/Monster Stats/Elf.md

 ------

-- **Spells:** Each individual has one random 1st level arcane spell.
+- **Spells:** Each individual has one random 1st-level arcane spell.
 - **Leader:** Groups of 15+ are led by an elf of level 1d6 + 1.
-The leader may have magical items: 5% chance per level for each magic item table (see ***Magic Items.
+The leader may have magical items: 5% chance per level for each magic item table (see Magic Items).

 *See Elf for the character class.*